SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/370-how-to-redeem-razer-gold-on-salad.md

 title: How to Redeem Razer Gold on Salad
 ---

-# How to Redeem Razer Gold on Salad

 Salad Chefs can now redeem Razer Gold on the Salad Storefront!
 Razer Gold is a digital wallet for gamers, created by Razer and accepted by thousands of games and entertainment brands.